ospalh/anki-addons/pages/Download audio.md

    word doesn’t actually appear on the card.
 While it is no big problem to complete the word in the “Manual audio” dialog, the add-on could automatically add the 「る」 for 一段動詞.

+This will most likely not by implemented any time soon.